Diversity Summer Law Fellowship

 Stipend: Fellows may earn up to $4,500 for the summer.
 Each fellow will receive $562 per week for up to 8 weeks of employment with a criminal defense office/practitioner.

 NACDL membership is FREE for law students.
 NACDL offers mentorships and resources that will start your defense career off right.
-Join NACDL today! nacdl.org/studentformDeadline: Applications for the 2024 Diversity Summer Law Fellowship are now OPEN.
-Applications are due by 11:59pm on FEBRUARY 26, 2024.
+Join NACDL today! nacdl.org/studentformDeadline: Applications for the 2025 Diversity Summer Law Fellowship are now CLOSED.
+Stay tuned for information about fellowships for summer 2026.

 Background and Demonstrated Interest: Selected students will have a demonstrated commitment to criminal justice as evidenced through their coursework, extracurricular activities, pre-law school organizational involvement, employment, or other relevant experiences.